fonoster/fonoster/README.md

 --mem 4G
 ```

-Then, enter to the machine with:
+Then, enter to the virtual machine with:

 ```bash
 multipass shell fonos